Bukit Timah Nature Reserve: Insects and arachnids

-Insects found within the reserve include millipedes, carpenter bees, and many different types of bird, insects and spiders.
+Found within the reserve are millipedes, carpenter bees, and many different types of insects and spiders.
 Common insect species include cicadas and giant forest ants (Camponotus gigas).
 Common spider species include the golden orb-web spider (Nephila pilipes) and the St Andrew's Cross spider (Argiope mangal).

 Arthropods

 The Singapore freshwater crab (Johora singaporensis) is indigenous to Bukit Timah.

 Reptiles

 Reptiles in the reserve include the reticulated python (Python reticulatus), the paradise tree snake (Chrysopelea paradisi) and the common sun skink (Eutropis multifasciata).

 Mammals

 The crab-eating macaque (Macaca fascicularis), a species of monkey, is common in the reserve.
 The monkeys also enter the area surrounding the park and are common enough that there are concerns that interactions with people will alter their behaviour.
 Feeding the monkeys is prohibited, and visitors are urged to avoid staring at, baring teeth at or otherwise disturbing or threatening the monkeys.
 Monkeys are not the only mammals in the park.
 Other mammals include the Malayan pangolin (Manis javanica), Malayan colugo (Galeopterus variegatus), plantain squirrel (Callosciurus notatus) and slender squirrel (Sundasciurus tenuis).
 The colugos, which are generally nocturnal, can sometimes be seen clinging to trees during the day.
 Bukit Timah is the only place in Singapore where the red-cheeked flying squirrel (Hylopetes spadiceus) is found.

 Raffles' banded langur monkey (Presbytis femoralis) was once found in Bukit Timah but the last individual from the Bukit Timah population died in 1987.
 The government hopes that the Eco-Link@BKE will allow the Raffles' banded langur to repopulate Bukit Timah from Central Catchment once the vegetation matures.
+A single male langur was seen at Bukit Timah in July 2026, the first such sighting in almost 40 years.